HuyHung0/Robot-competition---group-3/README.md

  - The small motor is used for grabbing and lift together.
 So we only need to test the speed and time running for the motor to have a good place.

  - The big orange motor is use for throwing ball and attached in front and inverse with the grabbing motor as in the side view.
 However, through testing, the ball threw not very far.
 It can sometimes score balls but not reliable.
+ - Ikhwan and Khairul improved the design with additional component under the grabbing motor, which is a base preventing some parts falling down (since the grabber motor heads to the ground).

 ![FRONT VIEW](images/front_view.jpeg "FRONT VIEW")
 ![SIDE VIEW](images/side_view.jpeg "SIDE VIEW")